basebase-ai/basebase-js/README.md

 ### Authentication Flow

-1. User provides phone number and full name
+1. User provides phone number and username (alphanumeric only)
 2. SMS verification code is sent
 3. User enters code to get JWT token
 4. Token is stored in cookies and localStorage